-8. Enjoy Eindhoven’s nightlife
+8. Enjoy Eindhoven’s Nightlife

 The south of the Netherlands is known for loving its food and drinks, and Eindhoven is no exception.

 Stratumseind, in the center of Eindhoven, is the longest pub street in the Netherlands.
 It houses cafés that tell interesting stories, such as the beautifully revived Oude Rechtbank (Old Court).
-In the inner courtyard of this popular location, the accused were waiting to hear their scentence.
+In the inner courtyard of this popular location, the accused were waiting to hear their sentence.

 The Little One Speakeasy Bar is one of the smallest cafes in the Netherlands and is housed in an old almshouse.

-9. Visit one of Eindhoven’s museums
+9. Visit one of Eindhoven’s Museums

 Eindhoven houses a nice variety of museums.
 Whether you are into art, history, cars or soccer, Eindhoven has a museum for it.